Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Farms and towers can now only be built on top of "Minor Building Site" locations.

+* Maps
+- Minor building sites are now generated on maps.
+- Added many predefined minor building sites for the Earth scenario map.

 -----------------------------------------------------------------------
 - 5.3.4
 -----------------------------------------------------------------------